fsfw-dresden/usb-live-linux/features/package-list_terminal_basic/packages.md

 - :x:  cpuid  --		dump x86 CPUID information
 - :x:  cruft-ng  --		finds anything that shouldn't be there, but is & anything that should be there, but isn't
 - :x:  csstidy  --	CSS parser and optimiser
-- :x:  ctop  --	text based Linux Containers monitoring tool
+- :o:  ctop  --	text based Linux Containers monitoring tool
 - :x:  curl  --		command line tool for transferring data with URL syntax
 - :x:  davfs2  --		mount a WebDAV resource as a regular file system
 - :x:  dconf-cli  --		low-level key/value database designed for storing desktop environment settings